wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 The script checks for HTTP status code 302 intentionally, as an invalid username/password would return a status code 200 along with an error message, while a correct login would return a 302.

 On the ClearPass side, configure your guest operator login policy to map the test username to the default "Null Profile".
 This allows login but assigns no privileges.
-The test username/password can be configured in the local user database, or an external resource like AD if desired.
+The test username/password can be configured in the local user database, or an external resource like Active Directory if desired.

 ## Version History